 These fares are not as versatile as the traditional round-world alliances in the sense that you can only fly to/from cities on the Finnair, Swiss Air and Lufthansa networks.
 However, if you can make one of these fares work for you, it can be up to 50 percent cheaper than a traditional round-world ticket.
-Talk to your travel agent for more details.
+It’s complicated, so talk to your travel agent for more details.

 This tip might seem obvious when you think about it, but few of us really consider it when planning our travel.
 Go where the tourists aren’t and you’re guaranteed to save money.
-Regional destinations are nearly always significantly cheaper to visit than major city centres.
-If you’re heading for the UK for example, reduce the number of nights you plan to stay in London and head out into the glorious English countryside — perhaps to Devon and Cornwall or North Yorkshire and Cumbria.
-You’ll save big dollars on every aspect of your trip, and you’ll enjoy some amazing hospitality as part of the deal!
+Regional destinations are nearly always significantly cheaper to visit than major city centres, and you’ll enjoy some amazing hospitality as part of the deal!